 Pediatric Emergency Medicine Fellowship at UMMS-Baystate

-We have nine Board Certified/Eligible PEM faculty who supervise the fellows and residents in our pediatric emergency department.
-One PEM faculty member is also a board certified toxicologist.
-The Emergency Medicine Research Director supervises fellowship research with support from Biostatisticians and Epidemiologists.
-Emergency Ultrasound faculty supervise a one month rotation and provide a didactic curriculum.
+You will also benefit from the expertise in our residency and five other fellowships.
+The Emergency Medicine Research Fellowship Director supervises fellowship research with support from biostatisticians and epidemiologists.
+Our Emergency Ultrasound Fellowship faculty supervise a one month rotation and provide a didactic curriculum.

 Faculty from Baystate Children's Hospital supervise fellows on additional rotations in pediatric intensive care, neonatal resuscitation, pediatric anesthesia, pediatric radiology, and abuse evaluation.
 Elective time is also available with faculty from other pediatric subspecialties.

-Western Massachusetts is an exceptional place to live and raise a family, providing a mix of urban and rural settings and multiple idyllic college towns.
+Western Massachusetts is an exceptional place to live and raise a family, providing a mix of urban and rural settings and many idyllic college towns.